How does Unicef UK use Personal data and cookies?

 We may share your information with partners, agents or service providers to allow them to perform services on our behalf or to help us understand our supporters more effectively.
 These partners will only act under our instruction and will not use your information for their own purposes

 We always have contracts in place with our suppliers, which require them to comply with UK’s law on data protection and to have systems and processes to protect the security of your information.
 We promise to always keep your details safe and we’ll never sell or swap your information with any other organisation.

-If you have given us permission to contact you by email or SMS, we may provide your email address or mobile phone number to digital advertising networks or social media companies working on our behalf such as Facebook, Instagram, Twitter or YouTube.
-This is so we can reach you and others like you, with our latest news and how you can help support children.
-This data is always provided in an encrypted format and is deleted by them immediately after use.
+We may provide your email address or mobile phone number to digital advertising or social media companies who work on our behalf, such as Facebook, Instagram, Twitter and YouTube.
+This is so we can reach you and others like you with our latest news and information about how you can help support children.
+This data is always provided in an encrypted format and is deleted immediately after use.

 We may disclose personal information if required to do so by law or if we believe that such action is necessary to protect and defend the rights, property or personal safety of Unicef UK, our websites or our visitors and for other lawful purposes.

 Some examples of the organisations with which we may share your data: